 Print media, including newspapers and magazines, experienced a decline in popularity, most commonly due to favorability of digital versions.
 Magazine revenues based on newsstand sales decreased by 2.3 million U.S. dollars between the final quarters of 2015 and 2016.
 In regard to newspapers, data shows that Canadian interest in this medium is also declining – it is expected that by the end of 2018 consumers will spend an average of just 13 minutes daily reading newspapers, a drop in daily consumption of 5.6 minutes over the last eight years.

-All in all, digital media consumption is on the rise, with weekly internet television viewing hours in Canada increasing from 5.8 hours in 2015 to 6.4 hours in 2016.
-Also, online radio streaming has increased slightly over the past years, more so among francophone listeners, with 20 percent of consumers in this group having streamed AM/FM radio from the internet in 2016, a six percent increase over a three year period.
+All in all, digital media consumption is on the rise, with weekly internet television viewing hours in Canada increasing from 2.4 hours in 2015 to 3.9 hours in 2020.
+Also, online radio streaming has increased slightly over the past years, more so among francophone listeners, with 23 percent of consumers in this group having streamed AM/FM radio from the internet in 2018, a nine percent increase over a five year period.

 On-demand digital music audio streaming is growing in popularity in Canada, with over 8.8 billion subscription-based music streams recorded in the final quarter of 2017, and over 2.3 billion ad-supported music streams.
 However, in the same period, just 2.87 billion music videos were streamed in Canada, demonstrating a clear preference among consumers for audio streaming.